CURT McDOWELL :: JON DAVIES

 Curt also left us forty impeccable diaries—detailed accounts describing his works, conversations, moods, lovers, and friends—a kind of extended self-portrait, along with numerous scrapbooks documenting his times.
 These materials provide a telling glimpse into the lives of artists lost to us at a point of tumult or liberation during key points of queer history.
 The timespan witnessed queer people mobilizing from the Gay Liberation Movement to HIV/AIDS activist communities reflecting regional subsects of queer life linked to their period of artistic production.
 And from this private, radical urgency, an aesthetic emerged that can be located in contemporary practitioners today.
 But these objects must not remain hidden in the cabinets or the drawers of those who remain.

 Peed Into The Wind, 1972.
 Cast headshots for film poster, (details).
-Collage; pastel and marker on velour and construction paper.
+Collage; pastel and ink on velour and construction paper.
 Courtesy of Curt McDowell Estate.